 - Hire an office tea lady for all your refreshment needs.

-- Contact a professional cleaning service to sanitize your workspace from top to bottom.
+- Contact a professional cleaning service to sanitize your office kitchen or pantry from top to bottom.